IELTS Writing: Introduction (Academic Module)

 In IELTS Writing, Task 2 is more important than Task 1, so you should spend more time on Task 2.

-Five key skills for success in IELTS Writing
+Five exam techniques for IELTS Writing

 2. Avoid repeating the same words too many times.
 Paraphrase the questions and vary vocabulary as much as possible in both IELTS writing tasks.